Biometric Health Screening - Your Plan for Health

 Biometric Health Screening

-A biometric screening, sometimes called a biometric health screening or biometric assessment, provides a clinical assessment of key health measures.
+A biometric screening, sometimes called a biometric health screening or biometric assessment, provides a clinical snapshot of key health measures.
 These results may be used to identify certain health conditions, such as diabetes and heart disease, or to indicate an increased risk for these conditions.

 A verified biometric screening is an important part of a health and wellness program.
 A screening may be conducted at an on-campus screening event, at a commercial laboratory or at a provider’s office.
 Ohio State offers a variety of options to allow all employees and spouses, to participate in the screening program.

 Your verified biometric screening, consisting of height, weight, blood pressure, total cholesterol, HDL, and blood sugar value (either glucose or A1C), can be completed in one of the following ways.

 - Your values obtained during an annual exam with an OSU or Central Ohio Primary Care (COPC) provider are received by the OSU Health Plan (OSUHP).
 Once all values are received (height, weight, blood pressure, total cholesterol, HDL and a blood sugar value: glucose or A1c), OSUHP will provide verification that you have a complete biometric screening.

 - If you complete your exam via Telehealth, not all values can be recorded.
 After your visit, please reach out to firstname.lastname@example.org to confirm your screening is on file.